 One can simply stipulate that there is such an accessibility relation that tracks the difference between weak hyperintensionality and strong hyperintensionality and then proceed to model those phenomena as we previously suggested.
 But since there are any number of accessibility relations, and no principled difference between the two sets of impossible worlds, this model will model hyperintensional differences but won’t say anything metaphysically heavyweight.
 It is a mere semantic model; nothing within the model tells us why some worlds are genuine and others not.
 We find that unsatisfactory.

 A final option would be to include different kinds of impossible worlds in one’s model.
-Impossible worlds made of Lagadonian sentences would correspond to the worlds over which we define strong hyperintensional equivalence and distinctness, while impossible worlds made of sentences in some other language (one that is sufficiently rich) would correspond to the worlds over which we define weak hyperintensional equivalence and distinctness (call these mere ersatz impossible worlds).
+Impossible worlds made of Lagadonian sentences would correspond to the worlds over which we define strong hyperintensional equivalence and distinctness, while impossible worlds made of sentences in some other language (one that is sufficiently rich) would correspond to the worlds over which we define weak hyperintensional equivalence and distinctness (call these ‘mere ersatz’ impossible worlds).
 We would then need a translation manual between the mere ersatz worlds, and the Lagadonian worlds.
 After all, every Lagadonian world would map onto a merely ersatz world that represents the same impossible state of affairs.
 That is, every Lagadonian world that represents a way things genuinely cannot be, would be such that there is a mere ersatz world that represents that very same way things genuinely cannot be.
 It is just that there would, in addition, be mere ersatz worlds that do not correspond to any Lagadonian world—namely the mere ersatz worlds that represent ways things cannot be, where these are not ways things genuinely cannot be.
 These worlds are, in effect, the ones that are relevant for defining the weak hyperintensions of sentences.
 We do not rule out that such an account is possible.
 But it is hardly more uniform than the heterogeneous account that we will subsequently offer.
-After all, it has two sets of impossible worlds, defined up in different ways, and it must provide a translation manual between the two sets of worlds since for any ersatz impossible world we need to know whether there is a Lagadonian counterpart that represents the same state of affairs.
+After all, it has two sets of impossible worlds, defined up in different ways, and it must provide a translation manual linking the two sets of worlds since for any ersatz impossible world we need to know whether there is a Lagadonian counterpart that represents the same state of affairs.
 None of this seems straightforward.

-Notice that there is nothing special about using impossible worlds that generates this problem.
+Notice that there is nothing special about the use of impossible worlds that generates this problem.
 In general, any account that is fine-grained enough to model weak hyperintensionality will have difficulty modelling strong hyperintensionality in the following sense: there will be a difficulty, from within the model itself, in distinguishing the weakly from the strongly hyperintensional in a manner which supports the robust metaphysical distinction between the two.
 In effect, then, one might say that such models fail to model strong hyperintensionality.
 By contrast, accounts that are not fine-grained will be adept at modelling strong hyperintensionality, but will be unable to model weak hyperintensionality at all.

-With these difficulties in mind, we are inclined to suggest that those who take grounding to be hyperintensional ought endorse what we call a heterogeneous account of hyperintensionality.
+With these difficulties in mind, we are inclined to suggest that those who take grounding to be hyperintensional ought to endorse what we call a heterogeneous account of hyperintensionality.
 This is an account that models strong and weak hyperintensionality differently.
 There are various ways one might go about this, any one of which would allow the modelling of both the strong hyperintensionality of claims about grounding and the weak hyperintensionality of claims about non-ideal agents.
 But the version we are most attracted to is one that models strong hyperintensions as functions from possible and impossible worlds to extensions, and models weak hyperintensionality differently.